althomi3/flutterWeighliftingJournal/README.md

 ## Layout
 Global layout widgets such as appBar, or body are wrapped in a separate widget to reduce code repetition and separating concerns.
 Additionaly, max width is defined in the global layout.

+## Accessibility
+Although the app is designed for mobile use, mouse interaction was enabled for accessibility reasons.